 As stated in the Affinity Workbook the context toolbar is pretty self-explanatory.
 It updates depending upon which tool you’re using at the time.
 On Mac and PC, you’re going to see that context toolbar right below the normal toolbar, that said when working on your iPad you’ll see the context toolbar in the bottom center of the screen.

 Examples of how the context tool bar can change are shown below.

 The workbook goes on to talk about the move tool and what the context toolbar will look like when there isn’t an object selected, and how it will show some options about document setup on Mac or PC versions.
 However, on the iPad version of Designer because you can find the document setup options as seen here.

-Well as always thank you all for reading all the way to the end of the article and I hope that it has helped provide some clarity on the different toolbars and options they provide.
+Well, as always thank you all for reading to the end of the article and I hope that it has helped provide some clarity on the different toolbars and options they provide.

-Starting with the next post I will be moving on to the different panels and explinations of them.
+Starting with the next post I will be moving on to the different panels and explanations of them.